The Truth Debate Information

 Millennials not only have the skills to mass communicate in force and organize to drive social & political change but they are far more active and outspoken than previous generations were at the same age.
 Millennial are on the forefront of many issues facing our society.
 They grew up with LGBTQ classmates and are more likely to support same-sex marriages, feel marijuana should be legal, and in 2016, cast more votes in support of Bernie Sanders than Clinton and Trump combined.
 And this voting block can shape elections for years to come.

 Millennials also face challenges unlike those of previous generations.
 Many are burdened with excessive debt from college loans and had to move back home.
 They are putting off getting married and finding “the right job”.
 Is it because they have seen so much divorce and people unhappy in their careers?
 The social media they embrace has also taken a psychological toll – many have also been victimized by body shaming and cyberstalking.
-(If this has happened to you or you have been abused, assaulted or subject to other forms of harassment which you would like to discuss, please post it under Social Struggles or use the Contact Us link and we'll get right back to you).
+(If this has happened to you or you have been abused, assaulted or subject to other forms of harassment, you can create another account and anonymously post it under Social Struggles or use the Contact Us link and we can put you on contact with confidential counseling resources).

 Kings & Queens